Strong Password Standard

 1. Background and Rationale

-As described by the current Responsible Use of Information Technology Resources Policy, each Notre Dame computer user is responsible for his or her use of technology on campus.
+The policy states that Notre Dame computer users are responsible for their use of and access to data and technology on campus.
 The integrity and secrecy of an individual's password is a key element of that responsibility.

 2. Password Composition